Azure/issue-sentinel/README.md

             with:
               enable-similar-issues-scanning: true # Scan similar issues in your repo, default: true
               enable-security-issues-scanning: true # Scan security issues in your repo, default: false
-              enable-ux-tag: true # Adding ux tag for the issue, default: false
+              enable-ux-tag: false # Add UX tags to issues (currently only designed for azure-cli), default: false
     ```

 ## Notes for developers